 A native of Monticello, New York, Christopher Bradshaw holds degrees in piano performance from the University of North Carolina at Chapel Hill and the University of Cincinnati's College-Conservatory of Music.
 He currently resides in New York City, where where he has performed as a soloist and collaboratively at venues including Steinway Hall, Symphony Space, Merkin Hall, the DiMenna Center for Classical Music, Pregones Theater, Algernon Black and Alder Halls (NY Society for Ethical Culture) as well as many churches in Manhattan, Queens and Brooklyn.

-Christopher maintains a private studio as well as teaching piano for the Afterschool Programs at Little Red School House and Léman Manhattan Preparatory School.
-He accompanies and performs with the Astoria Symphonic Choir, and the glee clubs at the Buckley School.
+Christopher maintains a private studio and teaches piano for the Afterschool Programs at Little Red School House and Léman Manhattan Preparatory School.
+He accompanies and performs with the Astoria Choir, and the glee clubs at the Buckley School.
 His students, who range in age from 5 to adult, have received honors and awards for their playing.
 Equally at home with beginners as with advanced players, he is widely sought after for his patient, gentle approach to teaching.
-Mr. Bradshaw is currently accepting new students in the New York City area.
+Mr. Bradshaw is accepting new students in the New York City area.